withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 Here are some tips for converting a Gatsby project to Astro.
 This is not a full, step-by-step walkthrough, but it will guide you through some changes you will have to make.

-## Key Similarities
+## Key Similarities between Gatsby and Astro

-While we'll touch on the differences between Gatsby and Astro shortly, it's important to note the ways in which the two overlap.
+Gatsby and Astro share some similarities that will help you migrate your project:

 - The syntax of `.astro` files is similar to JSX.
 Writing Astro should feel familiar.